zeeshantariqrafique/stock-exchange-monitor/README.md

 # Advantages :
-- Real Time moitoring of Nifty 50 Index
+-Real Time moitoring of Nifty 50 Index
-- WhatsApp and Email alert notification
+-WhatsApp and Email alert notification

-#Incapabilities
+# Incapabilities
-- NO trade decisions can be taken
+-NO trade decisions can be taken
-- Only Nifty 0 index is monitored
+-Only Nifty 0 index is monitored

-#About the author :
+# About the author :
 I decided to build this tool to help friends take trade desicions without the need to monitor the nifty 50 market .
 Safe time and use their time to support their family and friends in this critical period (Coronavirus) .
 This is just an attempt to help not a display of coding skills so please ignore the code quality .
 Obviously feel free to contribute ! :)